guranda26/rsschool-cv/cv.md

 1. **University Degree:**

-   - Bachelor’s degree in Strategic Communication in Caucasus University
+   - M.A. in Strategic Communication in Caucasus University
-   - Bachelor’s degree in Journalism and Mass Communication in Tbilisi State University
+   - B.A. in Journalism and Mass Communication in Tbilisi State University

 1. **Courses:**